 early 1930s.
 It was one of the first true modern fighters of the era, including such features as an all-metal monocoque

 construction, a closed canopy, and retractable landing gear.

-partially replaced by the Focke-Wulf Fw 190 from 1942.
-The Me 109 scored more aircraft kills in World War Two
+replaced by the Focke-Wulf Fw 190 from 1942.
+The Me 109 scored more aircraft kills in World War Two than any

 ground-attack aircraft and a reconnaissance aircraft.
 The Me 109 was produced in greater quantities than any other